 Chasing differentiation can quickly become an expensive distraction if core elements of your offer aren’t operating at 100%.
 It stands to reason, therefore, that your first focus should be on client experience.
+Differentiate yourself simply by being better than your PT counterparts.
+Understand the average customer experience and offer something more.
 Get the basics right and do them well.
-Only then can you distinguish yourself by offering something better.
-Investing in the latest trend will without doubt individualise your offer, but it’ll only be advantageous if you opt to invest in best-in-category, scientifically-proven training systems.